Child's Play (franchise): Television

-Chucky (2021–present)
+Chucky (2021–2024)

 A television series adaptation, titled Chucky, was released on October 12, 2021, with involvement from franchise creator Don Mancini and producer David Kirschner.
 The show aired on Syfy and USA Network and shares continuity with the original film series, and is a continuation of that story.
 Mancini stated that besides the TV series, feature films will still continue to be developed.
 Brad Dourif returned to voice Charles Lee "Chucky" Ray.
 Executive producers of the series include David Kirschner and Nick Antosca.
 Mancini directed and wrote the first episode.

-In addition to Brad Dourif, Jennifer Tilly reprised her role as Tiffany in the series.
-Other cast members include Zackary Arthur, Teo Briones, Alyvia Alyn Lind, Björgvin Arnarson, Devon Sawa, Fiona Dourif, Lexa Doig and Barbara Alyn Woods.
-Alex Vincent and Christine Elise McCarthy reprised their roles as Andy Barclay and Kyle.
+In addition to Brad Dourif, Jennifer Tilly reprised her roles, as both herself and as Tiffany Valentine in the series.
+Fiona Dourif reprises her roles as Nica and Chucky.
+Billy Boyd as Glen and Glenda, Alex Vincent and Christine Elise McCarthy reprised their roles as Andy Barclay and Kyle.
+Other cast members include Zackary Arthur, Teo Briones, Alyvia Alyn Lind, Björgvin Arnarson, Devon Sawa, Lexa Doig and Barbara Alyn Woods.

+In September 2024, the series was canceled after three seasons.

 Short films

 Chucky's Vacation Slides (2005)

 On the home media DVD and Blu-ray release of Seed of Chucky in 2005, a short film entitled Chucky's Vacation Slides was included in the special features.
 The short, set after the shooting of Seed of Chucky, follows the movie stars Chucky, Tiffany, and Glen after having returned from a family vacation.
 While browsing through their photographs of their vacation on a slide projector, Tiffany notices various corpses in the background of certain photographs, realizing that Chucky has been killing people again.
 Tiffany leaves, with a distraught and sickened Glen, while Chucky continues to view the photographs.
 After a delivery man arrives with a pizza, Chucky leads him to his garage and kills him off-screen.
 Brad Dourif, Jennifer Tilly and Billy Boyd all reprise their roles from the films.